elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

   - Heavily based on mathematical analysis, so it's better take 21-269 or 21-355 beforehand.
   - The take-home exam felt like a Putnam competition.
 In fact, the first problem on the final is from past Putnams.
 Definitely not related to the homeworks.

+**Note:** Don't take summer courses since they are very boring and costly.
+Do research if you don't have or don't want an internship.

+**Other commitment:** Case competition during the final week of first half...

 **Workload:** death in the first half, moderate in the second half.

 ### Fall 2020
 - 10-701 Introduction to Machine Learning (PhD)
   - Don't be fooled by the "PhD" in the title.
 Only 30% are PhD students.
 Most people are masters or undergraduates, and the background of students vary significantly, ranging from doing ML research to not knowing the Bayes rule.
-  - The grading is friendly, 50% of the students get curved to an A. The final exam was not easy, but they did it intentionally to select the top performing students.
+  - The grading is friendly, 50% of the students get curved to an A. The final exam was made hard intentionally, but not that hard.
 It's almost entirely based on the exam, so don't get too anxious about this course if you're taking it as an undergraduate student like me.
-  - We did a project on music generation, which is a pretty cool topic.
+  - We did a cool project on music generation.
 You can learn many new models in the project, for example GAN, VAE, RBM, etc.
   - Not too much workload, I feel like it's easier than 15-210.
   - In general, quite disappointing.
 I should have taken 15-462 Computer Graphics in this semester, but since I was afraid of the pressure of 10-701 I didn't take it and took real analysis instead.
-Awful choice.
 - &#9733; 15-210 Parallel and Sequential Data Structures and Algorithms
   - A pretty solid theory course that brings us into the theoretical backgrounds of many classical algorithms.
   - The course is curved and graded based on a "bucket" system, which means if you get 80% on the quizzes and labs then you get 100% of the grades, so don't worry too much about the grades or minor details in your assignments.